winlaud/large-data-website/rabbit/english.md

 id: elop
 title: English Lop
 type: rabbit
-size: Small
+size: Small to medium
-summary: The **English Lop** is a fancy breed of domestic rabbit that was developed in England, in the 19th century through selective breeding, and is believed to be the first breed of lop rabbit developed by humans, and possibly one of the oldest breeds of domestic rabbit.
-Averaging 11 pounds (5.5 kg), the English Lop is characterized by its distinctively long lop ears, bold head and large body size, and can live up to five years or more.
+summary: The **English Lop** is a fancy breed of domestic rabbit and possibly one of the oldest breeds of domestic rabbit.

 ---

 <img src="http://upload.wikimedia.org/wikipedia/commons/e/ed/English_Lop_Rabbit.jpg" alt="English Lop">

 ###Appearance
-- Longer and of a more slender
+- Longer and more slender
 - Short-haired
 - Long lop ears (average 22 inches)
 - Male English Lops have longer ear measurements due to a wider head